shanenolanwit/pintmanstories/content/post/path-of-the-dog.md

 ## Introduction
 I once walked a path where the possibility of getting to design and build an identity management system was always on the horizon.
 I recently revisited the idea as I believe it poses lots of interesting challenges.
-One of the challenges involved in managing a system where users are constantly joining, moving and leaving is correctly allocating roles to users who have a wide variety of permissions but no explicitly defined role.
-For example you might need to aggregate users from a legacy system into your current system but the permissions don't align perfectly with your defined roles so traditional rule based logic may fail to identify the correct (if any) role.
+One of the challenges involved in managing a system where users are constantly joining, moving and leaving, is correctly allocating roles to users who have a wide variety of permissions but no explicitly defined role.
+For example you might need to aggregate users from a legacy system into your current system but the permissions don't align perfectly with your defined roles, so traditional rule based logic may fail to identify the correct (if any) role.
 Machine learning can help us group users into clusters based on their permissions, or we can use classification techniques to recommend suitable roles.
 One of the techniques we can use to determine how to classify a user is calculating the similarity of a user and a prototypical user of each available class.
-One of the ways we can do this using cosine distance.
+One of the ways we can do this is using cosine distance.

 ## Dimensional Chaos
 Don't be listening to your friends when they tell you there is a single best way to calculate the distance between two points in n-dimensional space.